Universality in polytope phase transitions and message passing algorithms

 \subsection{Universality of polytope neighborliness}

 A polytope $Q$ is said to be \emph{centrosymmetric} if $x\in Q$ implies $-x\in Q$.
-Following \cite{Donoho2005a,Donoho2005b} we say that such a polytope is \emph{$k$-neighborly} if the condition below holds: \begin{itemize} \item[(I)] Every subset of $k$ vertices of $Q$ which does not contain an antipodal pair, spans a $(k-1)$ dimensional face. \end{itemize} The \emph{neighborliness} of $Q$ is the largest value of $k$ for which this condition holds.
-The prototype of neighborly polytope is the $\ell_1$ ball $C^n \equiv \{x\in\reals^n\, :\|x\|_1\le 1\}$, whose neighborliness is indeed equal to $n$.
+Following \cite{Donoho2005b,Donoho2005a} we say that such a polytope is \emph{$k$-neighborly} if the condition below holds: \begin{longlist}[(I)] \item[(I)] Every subset of $k$ vertices of $Q$ which does not contain an antipodal pair, spans a $(k-1)$-dimensional face. \end{longlist} The \emph{neighborliness} of $Q$ is the largest value of $k$ for which this condition holds.
+The prototype of neighborly polytope is the $\ell_1$ ball $C^n \equiv\{x\in\reals^n \dvtx \llVert x\rrVert _1\le1\}$, whose neighborliness is indeed equal to $n$.

-It was shown in a series of papers \cite{Donoho2005a,Donoho2005b,DoTa05a,DoTa05b,DoTa08} that polytope neighborliness has tight connections with the geometric properties of random point clouds, and with sparsity-seeking methods to solve underdetermined systems of linear equations.
+It was shown in a series of papers \cite {Donoho2005a,Donoho2005b,DoTa05a,DoTa05b,DoTa08} that polytope neighborliness has tight connections with the geometric properties of random point clouds, and with sparsity-seeking methods to solve underdetermined systems of linear equations.
 The latter are in turn central in a number of applied domains, including model selection for data analysis and compressed sensing.
-For the reader's convenience, these connections will be briefly reviewed in Section \ref{sec:Polytope}.
+For the reader's convenience, these connections will be briefly reviewed in Section~\ref{sec:Polytope}.

-Intuitive images of low-dimensional polytopes suggest that `typical' polytopes are not neighborly: already selecting $k=2$ vertices, does lead to a segment that connects them and passes through the interior of $Q$.
+Intuitive images of low-dimensional polytopes suggest that ``typical'' polytopes are not neighborly: already selecting $k=2$ vertices does lead to a segment that connects them and passes through the interior of $Q$.
 This conclusion is spectacularly wrong in high dimension.
 Natural random constructions lead to polytopes whose neighborliness scales \emph{linearly} in the dimension.
 Motivated by the above applications, and following \cite{Donoho2005a,Donoho2005b,DoTa05a,DoTa05b}, we focus here on a weaker notion of neighborliness.
 Roughly speaking, this corresponds to the largest $k$ such that \emph{most} subsets of $k$ vertices of $Q$ span a $(k-1)$-dimensional face.
-In order to formalize this notion, we denote by $\face(Q;\ell)$ the number of $\lfloor\ell\rfloor$-dimensional faces of $Q$. \begin{definition} Let $\cQ = \{Q^n\}_{n\ge 0}$ be a sequence of centrosymmetric polytopes indexed by $n$ where $Q_n$ has $2n$ vertices and has dimension $m=m(n)$: $Q^n\subseteq\reals^m$.
-We say that $\cQ$ has \emph{weak neighborliness} $\rho\in(0,1)$ if for any $\xi>0$,
+In order to formalize this notion, we denote by $\face(Q;\ell)$ the number of $\lfloor\ell\rfloor$-dimensional faces of $Q$.